 Here’s the fun part ~ getting to see your pretty Christmas tiles displayed.
 I hung the tiles on the little nails on the flat part of our stove hood.
 I love the bright red designs against the white background.

-I added a repurposed a bow for the wreath on the top of the stove hood.
+I added a repurposed bow for the wreath on the top of the stove hood.
 The Christmas tiles look awesome with the wreath.

 It’s even better when the wreath lights come on.

-This is my last Christmas decoration for this year.
 The Christmas tiles give the stove hood the pop of color and focal point it needed.